M.A./Ph.D. in French

 A Short Description of the M.A./Ph.D. in French

 The doctoral program in French is designed to train students to undertake original research, to engage in scholarly and critical writing, and to prepare for teaching careers at the college and university level.
 The following information is intended only to provide a brief overview of the programâ€™s main features and requirements.
 For complete information, please see the Guide to Higher Degrees in French.
 Visit our application page for information on the application process. Â For continuing students who were admitted before fall 2013, please refer to the Guide to Higher Degrees in French, pre-fall 2013.

 For students entering with a B.A. in French, the French doctoral program normally takes six years to complete.
 (Students entering with the M.A. will typically spend four years in the program.)
 This time may vary, depending on each individual student’s preparation; it is divided as follows:

 The M.A.
 Phase

-During the first four semesters of graduate study students complete a minimum of eight courses, five of which must be graduate level (200-level).
+During the first four semesters of graduate study students complete a minimum of eight courses, six of which must be graduate level (200-level).
 All M.A.-level coursework must be completed with at least a 3.5 GPA.
 In the fourth semester students take a written master’s exam, based on a tailored list of representative works from the French and francophone traditions.
 Upon successful completion of coursework and the M.A. exam, candidates are awarded the M.A. and then considered for admission to the Ph.D. phase of the program.